 Remixing and replication

 Readers can click save as on any of your articles to create a copy in their own datastore.
 This copy retains a link back to yours as a derivative work.
 This feature means that dokieli is a self-replicating application, spreading itself around the Web as ideas and discussions are spread.

 Views are just stylesheets, so if you know CSS it is easy to make your own or customise our presets.
 You choose which to include with any of your articles according to what you think is useful for your audience, whether that is your personal website style or an academic paper layout.
 Every so often we add a new view, so keep an eye out.

 dokieli envisions research results, analysis and data all being produced interactively on the Web and seamlessly linked to and from articles.
 Through annotations and notifications, the academic process of peer-review can be open, transparent and decentralised for researchers.

 dokieli is open source; developers can find the code at github.com/linkeddata/dokieli.
 This is very much a work in progress, so contributions, issues, bug reports and feature requests are welcome.
 You can also join the chat on Gitter.

 We’re building dokieli to be something we want to use, so we encourage dogfooding!
 Check out examples in the wild.

 This page itself is a dokieli document, so to get started, open the menu in the top right and click edit.
 You can change this page to your heart’s content, try out different views, then export the HTML and upload it somewhere you control.

-If you have a Solid pod, you can click new (for a blank document) or save as (for a copy of this one) and choose where you'd like to save it.
-You'll be redirected to your new document, where you can edit away and have changes automatically saved to your pod.
-Of course, you’ll also be able to interact with your new document using other Solid applications!
+If you have a personal storage space, you can click new (for a blank document) or save as (for a copy of this one) and choose where you would like to save it.
+You will be redirected to your new document, where you can edit away and have changes automatically saved to your Webspace.
+Of course, you’ll also be able to interact with your new document using other applications!